CognitiveComputationLab/ccobra/docs/source/usage/myfirstmodel.rst

 .. note::

-    Since the pre_train_person function often performs just a sequence of adaption steps, the default ``CCobraModel`` class implements this as a default functionality.
+    Since the pre_train_person function often performs just a sequence of adaption steps, the :class:`~ccobra.CCobraModel` class implements this as a default functionality.
 Hence, for our implementation of the MFA model, we could have omitted the ``pre_train_person`` function without altering the model's behavior.